tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-quotes.md

 > Through intersecting lines, the mutual relationships destroy each plane's separateness so that all unite completely.
 >
 > The rectangular planes of varying dimensions and colors visibly demonstrate that *internationalism* does not mean
 > chaos ruled by monotony but an ordered and clearly divided unity.
-> In Neo-Plastict there are, in fact, very definite boundaries.
+In Neo-Plastic there are, in fact, very definite boundaries.
+> But these boundaries are not really closed; the straight lines in rectangular opposition constantly intersect,
+> so that their rhythm continues througout the whole work.
+In the same way, in the international order of the future
+> the different countries, while being mutually equivalent, will have their unique and diffferent value.
 (p.
 268-269)

 > Although Neo-Plastic establishes the goal of human culture, this goal points the way for tomorrow.